ShoiraTa/covid-cases-stats/README.md

-## Space Travellers
+## Covid Stats web-app

-In this project, I was working with the real live data from the Air Pollution API.
+In this project, I was working with the real live data from the CORONAVIRUS DATA API.
 This is a React capstone project it checks a list of metrics (numeric values) that I created using React and Redux.

 ## Built With